yuexian027/GH-Etabs/README.md

    pip install XlsxWriter-1.3.2-py2.py3-none-any.whl
    ~~~~
    * Install Python package to Grasshopper
-      1. In Rhino type in the command "EditPythonScript".
+      a.
+In Rhino type in the command "EditPythonScript".
-      2. In this Python editor go Tools -> Options -> Files.
+      b.
+In this Python editor go Tools -> Options -> Files.
 Then you will see an overview of current paths used
-      3. Move the folders xlrd and xlsxwriter to one of the directories.
+      c.
+Move the folders xlrd and xlsxwriter to one of the directories.